deepskystacker/DSS/Installers/README.txt

 ﻿Welcome to DeepSkyStacker 4.2.5

-I've issued this release to resolve a problem that arises from what I believe to be long standing bug in Photoshop.
-DeepSkyStacker now doesn't use TIFF predictive compression when writing TIFF files as Photoshop would read the file and then write TIFF files that were unreadable by other software.
+Here are the main changes that were made for DeepSkyStacker 4.2.5

+1. Remove use of predictive compression for TIFF files.
+Use of this revealed a long standing bug in Photoshop which was able to read the files created by DSS, but then wrote corrupt TIFF files.

+2. Correct a problem where DSS failed to read files whose path contained accented characters.

+3. Fix for a problem where DSS incorrectly reported master calibration frames from earlier releases as being incompatible when a user specified CFA pattern was used for FITS files.

 PLEASE SCROLL DOWN TO READ THE WARNING ABOUT LIBRAW 0.20